 SDR Team Operating Model: Stack, Cadence and Handoff

-Know which tools belong at each layer of the SDR team operating model, how to match the stack to team size and motion, and which handoff failures kill pipeline before it reaches the AE.
+Which tools belong at each layer, how to match the stack to team size, and which handoff failures kill pipeline before it reaches the AE.

 TL;DR